 I had my first taste of being ‘drunk’ at eleven years old.
-I stole the alcohol my father had in decorative miniatures around the sitting room.
+I stole the alcohol my father had in decorative miniatures around our sitting room.
 I was with a friend, and we still talk about this memory now.
-We were paralytic, to the point I fell down the stairs and knocked myself unconscious.
+We drank until we were paralytic, to the point I fell down the stairs and knocked myself unconscious.
 My mother was besides herself, but that didn’t matter to me – what I’d learnt was so powerful it superseded anything else, alcohol = escape.

 Fast forward twenty years and I’d been successful in education, graduating with honours in Psychology and Criminology and then a second degree in Criminal and Community Justice.
-I’d then been successfully selected to train as a Probation Officer and had moved to a big city to ‘cut my teeth' where I met lots of young professionals all looking to work hard/play hard.
-I quickly became known as a party girl, always the last to leave a party, always looking for something after the after party.
+I’d also been successfully selected to train as a Probation Officer and had moved to a big city to ‘cut my teeth' where I met lots of young professionals all looking to work hard/play hard.
+I quickly became known as a party girl, always the last to leave, always looking for something after the after party.
 A good time girl, with lots of friends and a city centre flat, surrounded by pubs and clubs.

 Although I'd moved away from substances by this point (I couldn't reconcile the criminal aspect of drugs with my profession) I was still sinking wine most nights through the week and then 'out out' on the weekends.
-Most mornings I was hungover, tired, depressed, ashamed, confused and perplexed as to why I was doing this.
+Most mornings I was hungover, tired, depressed, ashamed, confused and perplexed as to why I was doing this to myself.
 I had a good job that involved supporting other people – many of whom were in active addiction themselves.
 I advised Courts on sentencing, I advised Parole Boards on risk, I advised Children’s Services on safeguarding matters and I did it all really well.

-In time, I got married and had my children.
-My lovely house was always clean, my children well taken care of.
-I was a classic ‘unseen drinker’ – no one, not even those closest to me would’ve guessed the depths and despair I sunk into, how I dreaded each and every morning, even before my alarm had gone off.
+In time, I relocated back home, got married and had my children.
+My beautiful house was always clean, my children well taken care of.
+I remained a classic ‘unseen drinker’ – no one, not even those closest to me would’ve guessed the depths of despair I sunk into, how I dreaded each and every morning, even before my alarm had gone off.

 Mornings often started with an anxious check of my phone.
 Who did I text or call last night?
 Did I post anything on Social Media?
 What was the last thing I watched on TV?
 Paracetamol and coffee became my day time friends.
 I fawned illness more times than I care to remember, yet I continued to excel at work, even achieving a promotion and several accolades.

 There was a strong sense of incongruence between who the world saw, who I was and who I wanted to/knew I was supposed to be.
-I also hated the example that I was setting my children, that alcohol was the answer to everything, just as I'd learnt.
+I also hated the example that I was setting my children, that alcohol was the answer to everything, just as I'd learnt when I was eleven.